Article

 Is there a cyber expert in the room?
 Our proposals for upgrading cybersecurity professions

-Between a shortage of candidates, a lack of awareness of career opportunities and the growing needs of companies, recruiting cybersecurity experts has probably never been more difficult.
+Between a shortage of candidates, a lack of awareness of career opportunities and the growing needs of businesses, recruiting cybersecurity experts has probably never been more difficult.
 At what point can we speak of a "talent shortage" in cybersecurity?
 How can we raise awareness of career opportunities in this sector?
-Here are a number of ways to raise the profile of cybersecurity professions.
+Here are a few ways to raise the profile of cybersecurity professions.

 The growing importance of cybersecurity for businesses